chenh19/alt_rm/README.md

-# Alternative rm command for linux
+# Alternative rm command for Linux